A Perfect Reason For Consuming More Olive Oil

 Olives Are Full Of Oleic Acid

-Oleuropein and hydroxytyrosol provide your body a severe upgrade:
+Oleuropein and hydroxytyrosol will rejuvenate your body.

-They protect the pancreas from autoimmune damage.
+- They protect your pancreas from autoimmune damage.